fastapi/fastapi/docs/en/docs/alternatives.md

 It achieves something somewhat similar to what can be done with Flask-apispec.

-It has an integrated dependency injection system, inspired by Angular two.
+It has an integrated dependency injection system, inspired by Angular 2.
 It requires pre-registering the "injectables" (like all the other dependency injection systems I know), so, it adds to the verbosity and code repetition.

 As the parameters are described with TypeScript types (similar to Python type hints), editor support is quite good.